najnin26/Hand-Gesture-Recognition/README.md

-# Hand Gesture Recognition / Sign Language Recognition Syatem
+# Hand Gesture Recognition / Sign Language Recognition System

 This repository contains the implementation of a Hand Gesture Recognition System using computer vision techniques and machine learning.
 The system aims to recognize and interpret hand gestures in real-time, making it ideal for applications such as human-computer interaction, sign language recognition, and gesture-based control systems.